fabx/CKA/Readme.txt

 `kubeadm` enables automatic certificate renewal for control plane components as part of the `kubeadm upgrade` process.
 Running this command manually is an alternative but not the automatic mechanism.

+During a `RollingUpdate`, for a time, pods from both the old and new ReplicaSets are running simultaneously, thus consuming more resources than `Recreate`, which terminates old pods before creating new ones.

 `NetworkPolicy` resources are just objects in the API server; a CNI plugin like Calico, Cilium, or Weave Net is required to actually implement and enforce the firewall rules they define.

 The kubelet is a client of the API server and, like `kubectl`, uses a kubeconfig file (often located at `/etc/kubernetes/kubelet.conf`) to find the server's endpoint and credentials.

+#######

+helm ls -A

+helm repo ls

+helm repo update kk-mock1 -n kk-ns

+helm search repo kk-mock1/nginx -n kk-ns -l | head -n30

+helm upgrade kk-mock1 kk-mock1/nginx -n kk-ns --version=18.1.15

+helm ls -n kk-ns

 #########